-¶28-35 SUPPORT FCC proposals to unify certification of all digitally modified devices in U-NII 2C and U-NII 3 under 15.407 (as modified by ¶28-35)] Important to ensure that devices operating using broad channelization do not increase the risk of interference to government systems.
+SUPPORT FCC proposals to unify certification of all digitally modified devices in 5.725 to 5.850 GHz under 15.407 (as modified by ¶28-35)] Important to ensure that devices operating using broad channelization do not increase the risk of interference to government systems.
 New rule also targets the issues that have been shown in the enforcement cases to be one of prime causes of interference to TDWR – very high gain antennas.

 ¶28 SUPPORT FCC proposal to consolidate equipment authorization for U-NII devices under 15.407, and no longer have the option to certify under 15.247.
 Specifics discussed below.
 Benefits outweigh costs.

 ¶29 SUPPORT addition of 5.725-5.85 GHz to U-NII band.
 For 802.11ac, helps ensure access to a broad swath of spectrum available under a clear and consistent set of equipment authorization rules.

 ¶30 SUPPORT FCC proposal to remove the variable power limit by removing the bandwidth dependent term (17 + log B).
 Power limit would be 1W.
 Agree this does not contribute to interference environment because currently 15.247 allows certification of up to 1W.

-¶30 SUPPORT (OR MODIFY) FCC plan to apply U-NII-2C Power Spectral Density rules across 2C & 3.
+¶30 SUPPORT (OR MODIFY) FCC plan to modify 15.407 Power Spectral Density rules in U-NII 3.
 Summarize what para proposes to do: Relative to Section 15.407, Section 15.247 today allows a higher PSD when the device emission bandwidth is between 0.5 to 20 megahertz.
 Above 20 megahertz emission bandwidth, the 1 Watt power limit becomes the limiting parameter, and PSD is the same for both Sections 15.247 and 15.407.
 We propose to modify Section 15.407 to require the PSD limit used in Section 15.247 (i.e., (33 dBm/MHz)), so that digitally modulated devices designed to meet this limit will continue to comply with the new PSD requirement in Section 15.407.
 This will ease the transition of all digitally modulated devices in the 5.725-5.85 GHz band to authorization and compliance under Section 15.407.
 The only change for digitally modulated devices will occur when emission bandwidth is between 500 kilohertz and 20 megahertz.
 High-bandwidth devices like those typically used in U-NII applications will still be limited by 1 Watt total power, and thus the proposed change in PSD limits would not increase the risk of any potential interference.
 However, we do realize that limiting the PSD to (33dBm/MHz) would result in a PSD that is higher than the total power limit of 1 watt (30dBm).

 Industry should say: SUPPORT.
 The FCC’s proposal of moving to 33 dBm/MHz in the UNII band will give us a couple of dB back in the 20MHz TX bandwidth. [.
 We propose 33 dBm/1MHz in para 31 to reduce measurement time.]

-[¶31 NEED POSITION ON FCC question about increasing the measurement bandwidth to 1 megahertz to reduce complexity & amount of time it takes to do measurement tests.
+[¶31 We support the FCC proposal to increase the measurement bandwidth to 1 megahertz to reduce complexity & amount of time it takes to do measurement tests.
 FCC recognizes that requiring devices that employ wider bandwidths to utilize a measurement bandwidth of 3 kHz may unnecessarily increase the time that it takes to complete measurement tests.
 Notes that changing the measurement bandwidth would promote consistency within the U-NII rules.

 ¶32 SUPPORT FCC PROPOSAL ON 15.407 Emission bandwidth.
 Because FCC is proposing to eliminate bandwidth-dependent limit on total power (above), it proposes here to eliminate in 15.407 the 26-dB bandwidth requirement and to add the minimum 6-dB bandwidth requirement from Section 15.247.